 - 2 eggs

 - 2 teaspoons vanilla extract

-- In a heavy bottomed saucepan over the lowest heat possible, melt butter, stirring occasionally.
+In a heavy bottomed saucepan over the lowest heat possible, melt butter, stirring occasionally.
+Or, you can use the microwave.
 Don’t let the butter bubble or boil or else it will lose moisture.

 Recipe source: Seven Spoons by Tara O’Brady.